 Wren Lanier is a senior product designer, speaker, and writer based out of Durham, North Carolina.
 Designer and strategist with a passion for creating beautiful digital products, Wren specializes in mobile design, user interface design, lean UX, information architecture, team leadership, and product strategy.

 Sean Vanaman is a video game designer, writer, and podcast host.
-He was the co-project leader and lead writer of The Walking Dead,and Puzzle Agent 2.
-He also wrote the third episode of Tales of Monkey Island, and was the designer of Wallace & Gromit’s Grand Adventures, and the writer of the third episode, Muzzled.
-He is one of the regular hosts of the Idle Thumbs podcast.
-Sean co-founded the new video game company, Campos Santo, and their first game, Firewatch, is an emotional first person adventure that centers around the character, Henry, a man whose love life is in free fall.
-He takes a job as fire lookout in the Shoshone National Forest as a way to isolate himself and numb him from his problems.
-His only contact with the outside world is through a walkie talkie to his supervisor, Deliah, another lookout on a tower many, many miles away.
-Within the lush, stytlized, and expansive forest they unravel mysteries that could endanger their lives.
+He was the co-project leader and lead writer of The Walking Dead, and Puzzle Agent 2.
+Sean co-founded the new video game company, Campos Santo, and their first game, Firewatch, is a first person adventure that centers around the character, Henry, a man whose love life is in free fall, takes a job as a fire lookout in the Shoshone National Forest.

 Based out of Asheville, NC, Miles Tilmann and Rich Grillotti make up the leadership of PixelJam, an indie game development company.
 Since 2005, they’ve created their own video games mostly in the retro pixelation format that defined the look and feel of 1980s console games such as Gamma Bros., Dino Run, and PotatoMan Seeks The Troof.
 However, some games have other visual styles like Glorkian Warrior, show they can shed the retro feel and still make an engaging game.
 They’ve also produced mobile games for late night cable station, Adult Swim, such as Hipster Kickball and Pizza City.